If you're concerned about the air inside your home or office, call the best!

 If you need testing in Florida, North Carolina, or South Carolina, we’re here to help.

 The EPA states that “It is important to take precautions to limit your exposure to mold and mold spores.
 Avoid breathing in mold or mold spores”.
 The EPA also recommends that if you suspect you have a hidden mold problem, you should consider hiring an experienced professional to avoid exposure to potentially massive doses of mold spores.

 What is mold?

 There are many different kinds of mold.
-Naturally, mold grows outdoors and is an important part of the decomposition process, however when it begins to grow inside a home it can cause problems for not only your home’s structure but your health.
+Naturally, mold grows outdoors and is an integral part of the decomposition process; however, when it begins to grow inside a home, it can cause problems for not only your home’s structure but your health.

 Some common types of mold are Penicillium/Aspergillus and cladosporium.
 Black mold, which is toxic and can cause severe respiratory issues, is called stachybotrys and Chaetomium.

 Potential health effects and symptoms associated with mold exposures include allergic reactions, asthma, and other respiratory complaints.
-There is no practical way to eliminate 100% of mold and mold spores in the indoor environment; therefore, it is crucial to get an inspection/mold assessment.
+There is no practical way to eliminate 100% of mold and mold spores in the indoor environment; therefore, getting an inspection/mold assessment is crucial.

-While most types of mold aren’t toxic, they can still cause health problems if they aren’t taken care of.
-The most common types of health problems are allergies, allergic reactions (which can be severe), sinus infections, lung inflammation, respiratory infections, asthma attacks and breathing problems.
+While most types of mold aren’t toxic, they can still cause health problems if they aren’t adequately remediated.
+The most common health problems are allergies, allergic reactions (severe), sinus infections, lung inflammation, respiratory infections, asthma attacks, and breathing problems.

-If you find any molds, you would need to take a sample and send it into a lab for testing to ensure that it wasn’t a toxic mold.
+If you find any molds, you need to take a sample and send it to a lab for testing to ensure that it wasn’t a toxic mold.

 It would be pretty costly to purchase the right equipment and get the lab results.
 You could also miss a spot that contained mold, and the continuous growth of mold in your home will cause health problems.